What you will learn

 How we work

 When we want to answer a question, we first start with the scientific literature.
 We search for and identify as many relevant studies as possible.
 From the studies, we extract the relevant data which is then systematized and cleaned.
 We then analyze the studies and run statistical analyses of the data, and present it in a myriad of ways.
 The final goal is to give you a simple answer based on complex data.
 This is challenging, because the human body is complex, and there is rarely a cookie-cutter solution.
-This is partly because of limitations in study methodology, but also because scientific conclusions are based in probabilities 3Probabilistic causation.
+This is partly because of limitations in study methodology, but also because scientific conclusions are based in probabilities 1"Probabilistic causation".

 Why not anecdotes and personal experience?

-Without going into too much detail, I will lay out some of the problems we face by relying on anecdotes:
+Here are some of the problems we face by relying on anecdotes:

 1 - The data is not objectively collected by an external person